alexferrari88/bloomreach-light-management-app/README.md

 4. Configure advanced parameter settings:
    - Content paths with picker configurations
    - Dropdown selections with value options
-   - Image path settings and upload options
+   - Image path settings
-5. Manage component field groups to organize parameters
-6. Save components to your Bloomreach instance

-### Using Change History & Git Integration
+### Using Operation Queue

+1. Toggle "Queue Mode" to start batching operations
-1. Make your changes to content types and components
+2. Make your changes to content types or components
+3. Review queued operations in the queue panel
+4. Execute all operations at once when ready
+5. View success/error status for each operation

+### Managing Change History

-2. Review the Change History section to see all modifications
+1. Track all modifications in the Change History panel
-3. Click on any change to view detailed information including before/after states
+2. Review detailed information including before/after states
-4. When ready to update your Git repository:
-   - Click "Download Files" in the Change History section
-   - Review the list of created, updated, and deleted files
-   - Download the ZIP file containing:
+3. Export changes in various formats:
-     - All modified content type and component files
+   - Download modified files as a ZIP archive
-     - A manifest.md file listing all changes
-     - An apply-changes.sh script for automated Git updates
+   - Generate Git patch files
-5. Apply changes to your Git repository:
-   - Either use the provided script: `./apply-changes.sh`
-   - Or manually add, update, and remove files as listed in the manifest
-6. Commit changes to your repository

-## Configuration

-### Environment Variables

-No additional configuration is required.
-The application uses environment variables for configuration in production.

-### React Client Configuration

-The React client is configured with Vite and can be customized by editing the `client/vite.config.ts` file.
+   - Export change history as JSON

 ## Project Structure